IT Advisory Community: Collaboration Tools

 Collected participant's behavior and needs related to hybrid meetings

-IT Services roadmaps display where we currently are and where we expect to be in the coming months and years in regards to technology at Ohio University.
+IT Product roadmaps display where we currently are and where we expect to be in the coming months and years in regards to technology at Ohio University.
 This Advisory Community is one of the major channels that influences the roadmap and IT's future work for the service.

 Advisory communities not only provide a means for participants to engage with OHIO IT, but they also provide a platform for faculty, staff, and students to influence technology decisions based on their needs and experiences.
 In the past several months, this advisory community has: